When your application to become an English Language Assistant has been accepted, the next step will be to prepare for

 Launched in 2001, Know Before You Go is an ongoing consular awareness campaign run by the Foreign & Commonwealth Office (FCO).
 It encourages British nationals to be better prepared for their overseas trips with a view to avoiding common travelling traumas, risks and dangers.
 Assistants going to countries outside Europe in particular should ensure they read this information.

 You must ensure that you have personal accident and travel insurance for the duration of your appointment, including travel to and from the UK.
 The insurance policy you purchase must cover emergency repatriation.
 Please see the 'advice on personal accident/travel insurance' document in the downloads section below for guidance.

 If you are appointed to any EU country, you should get a European Health Insurance Card (EHIC).
 This will cover you for emergency healthcare in the EU.
-The EHIC is free of charge – be wary of non-official websites that try to charge you for applying.
+The EHIC is free of charge.

 Country-specific information regarding insurance is provided to all Language Assistants prior to departure as part of their summer information pack.